ekedonald/1-Linux-Practice-Project/README.md

 ![ping_command](./images/25.%20ping%20command.png)

 ## 26. wget command:
 The Linux command line lets you download files from the internet using the wget command.
-It wokrs in the background without hindering other running processes.
+It works in the background without hindering other running processes.

-The wget command retrives files using HTTP, HTTPs and FTP protocols.
-It can perform recursive download which transfer website parts by follwoing directory structures and link creating local versions of the web pages.
 To use it, enter the following command:

 ```bash
 wget [option] [url]